TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Ends April 11.
-ONLINE CODE: BONUS15

 In Store and Online

 Extra 20% Off\* with your JCPenney Credit Card.

 Or, Extra 15% Off\* with any other method of payment.

-Or, Extra 10% Off\* select watches, salon products, furniture, mattresses and custom blinds and shades.
+Or, Extra 10% Off\* watches, salon products, furniture, mattresses and custom blinds and shades.

 Online Only Orders Over $100